Reproductive Disease in Female Psittacine Birds

 Mini pigs remain a surprisingly common pet, with a resurgence in popularity every few years.
 Owners typically have a “small animal mindset”, and as such, seek like-minded veterinarians, but lack of training and paucity of resources leads many veterinarians to shy away from these unique pets.
 This recording of the live, interactive webinar reviews handling and restraint as well as routine veterinary procedures, from physical examination, vaccination, and nutrition to therapeutics such as hoof trim, tusk trim, and deworming protocols.

 Reptile reproduction can be a confusing topic due to the variety of normal reproductive strategies found throughout different reptile species.
 Nevertheless it important to understand normal reproductive processes to correctly approach some commonly seen problems.
-The recording of this RACE-approved, webinar discusses normal reproductive strategies of reptiles, including important reproductive anatomy and physiology.
+This webinar recording reviews normal reproductive strategies of reptiles, including important reproductive anatomy and physiology.
 Three clinically important conditions, pre-ovulatory or follicular stasis, post-ovulatory dystocia, and cloacal prolapse, are also explored in detail.

-This free, R.A.C.E.-approved continuing education webinar, Emergency and Critical Care of Rabbits, was presented by Charly Pignon, DVM, DECZM (Small Mammal) on November 7, 2018.
-Lecture topics of this webinar recording include emergency triage, cardiopulmonary resuscitation, analgesia, fluid therapy, and critical care nutrition.
+The free, live, RACE-approved continuing education webinar was presented by Charly Pignon, DVM, DECZM (Small Mammal) on November 7, 2018.
+Lecture topics include emergency triage, cardiopulmonary resuscitation, analgesia, fluid therapy, and critical care nutrition.
+RACE approval has expired for the webinar recording, but STAY TUNED for renewal.

 This webinar recording is RACE-approved for 1 hour of continuing education.
 Despite parrots being popular pets, much of the information regarding their nutritional and behavioral needs is still unknown.
 Unlike dogs and cats, most psittacine species are not domesticated and have therefore likely retained most, if not all, of their wild instincts and behavioral needs.
 In captivity, however, most parrots have little to no opportunity to perform these species-typical behaviors.
 This will not only reduce their welfare, but can also result in the onset of abnormal repetitive behaviors, including feather damaging behavior, and oral or locomotor stereotypies.